(Content note: death, dysfunctional families, serious daddy issues.)

 His self-medication of choice after escaping that hellish environment was booze–the cheap, hard stuff.
 He was in and out of treatment for his alcoholism for most of his adult life.

 The lovely, competent lady he’d remarried dumped him a few years after the wedding, when his alcoholism roared back to life.
-She’d finally heard the message that I had heard long ago.
+She’d finally heard the same message that I had.

 He found a new girlfriend a year or so before his death–a significantly younger woman who (initially at least) loved how in-shape and active he was, how boyish and charming.
 And he was.
 My dad had to skip leg day thanks to a serious knee injury, but bro, he totally lifted.
 But the oh-so-charming act wore thin for her, too, and she dumped him just a couple of weeks before his death.